Saving Seabirds: Habitat Restoration in Maine

 During this program you will learn about seabird identification, bird banding, adaptations, migration, and ecology while participating in active restoration work on several seabird nesting islands.
 In addition, this program is scheduled to coincide with the peak of the fall landbird and hawk migration.

 Read the 2011 Fall program recap to get a better idea of what to expect.

-Questions: For questions regarding the program, registration, lodging or meals, contact the Audubon Camp registrar at email@example.com or (843) 340-8673.
-Additional information about accommodations can be found on the lodging and frequently asked questions pages.
+Questions: For questions regarding the program, registration, lodging or meals, contact the Audubon Camp program manager at email@example.com or (207) 360-7733.
+Additional information can be found on the lodging and frequently asked questions page.

-Please note that for these programs, there are NO prerequisites, and less experienced/enthusiastic spouses/friends are more than welcome to enroll in all sessions!
+Please note that there are NO prerequisites for these programs and less experienced/enthusiastic spouses/friends are more than welcome to enroll in all sessions!

 Maggie Dewane, Communications Manager, Environmental Investigation Agency

 Eric Snyder, Facilities & Sanctuary Manager, Seabird Restoration Program